-- In a saucepan over medium heat, sauté the onion (if you are using it) and the garlic in half (2 tablespoons) of the oil, and when the mixture is fragrant and just barely golden, 2 to 3 minutes, add the fresh or dried chile pepper.
-Cook for another 30 seconds, until fragrant.
-Add the tomatoes and lower the heat to low.
-Simmer, covered, while the pasta is cooking.
+In a saucepan over medium heat, sauté the onion (if you are using it) and the garlic in half (2 tablespoons) of the oil, until fragrant and just barely golden - about 2 to 3 minutes.

-- In the meantime, cook the pasta in salted boiling water.
+In the meantime, cook the pasta in the salted boiling water to al dente.

 Drain it and return it to the pot.

 Check the seasoning of the sauce and stir in the basil and the remainder of the oil.